steveschnepp/blog.pwkf.org/_posts/2025-07-16-fluid-teams.md

 What the feature teams brings in flexibility, Stable Technology Teams brings in robustness of the codebase.

-A STT is formed by a *experts* directly responsible for *areas of code* with a *long term perspective*.
+A STT is formed by several *experts* directly responsible for *areas of code* with a *long term perspective*.
 {: .panel .tip }

 This team single purpose is to oversees the integrity of the codebase.
 Those